premradhakrishnan/premradhakrishnan.github.io/_posts/2022-04-27-sql-server-encrypting-data-in-transit.md

 ---
 layout: post
-title:  "Welcome to Massively: The Jekyll Theme!"
+title:  "SQL Server - Encrypting data in transit"
-date:   2017-10-31
+date:   2022-04-27
-excerpt: "Huge thanks to HTML5 UP for making this awesome template!
-Let's see what it can do"
+excerpt: "Data in transit from SQL Server to client is not encrypted by default.
+Let's see how we can fix this."
 image: "/images/pic02.jpg"
 ---